-As of 28 October 2010
+As of 14 January 2010

-Participating UN Organization: United Nations Office of the High Commissioner for Human Rights in Nepal UN Fund cluster and Nepal PBF Priority area: Rights and Reconciliation Project number: UNPFN/E-2 (PBF/NPL/B-3) Funding round Strategic Outcome: Title: Transitional Justice Project Total approved project budget: US \$ 1,999,830 Funds committed: 441,290.40 % of approved: 22.06% Funds disbursed: 851,230.09 % of approved: 42.56% Forecast final date: 31 August 2011 Delay (months): 12 months Anticipated total project duration: 2 years
+Participating UN Organization: United Nations Office of the High Commissioner for Human Rights in Nepal UN Fund cluster and Nepal PBF Priority area: Rights and Reconciliation Project number: UNPFN/E-2 (PBF/NPL/B-3) Funding round Strategic Outcome: Title: Transitional Justice Project Total approved project budget: US \$ 1,999,830 Funds committed: 1,288,873.44 % of approved: 64.45% Funds disbursed: 1,036,079.68 % of approved: 51.81% Forecast final date: 31 August 2011 Delay (months): 12 months Anticipated total project duration: 2 years

-Outcome Progress: achievements / results / outputs delivered % of planned Draft bills on the Truth and Reconciliation Commission (TRC) and Commission of Inquiry on Disappearances (CoID) tabled in Legislature-Parliament.
-Both the draft bills on TRC and CoID were approved by the cabinet and are tabled at Bill Committee in the Legislature-Parliament.
+Outcome Progress: achievements / results / outputs delivered % of planned Draft bills on the Truth and Reconciliation Commission (TRC) and on Disappearances tabled in Legislature- Parliament.
+Both the draft bills on TRC and Disappearances were approved by the cabinet and are tabled at Bill Committee in the Legislature-Parliament.
+Both the bills were sent to the committee on 16 April 2010 and in the chronological order of the bills to be discussed by the committee, TRC and Disappearances bills are at 20 th and 23 rd number respectively.
 50% Three regional, four cluster and three thematic consultations (gender, children and minority) held to discuss the draft TRC bill.
 The draft bill incorporated most of the concerns raised by the various stakeholders to make the bill in conformity with international human rights standards.
 There remain nevertheless some important elements to be incorporated (details given below in the second and third paragraphs of qualitative achievements section) 95% A study visit organized for the high level delegation on TRC process in South Africa.
-The high level officials of the Ministry of Peace and Reconstruction (MoPR) visited South Africa to understand their TRC process; best practices and lessons learnt.
+The high level officials of the Ministry of Peace and Reconstruction (MoPR) visited South Africa in July 2010 to understand their TRC process; best practices and lessons learnt.
 100% With the benefit of a Conflict Mapping Report, a Dataset of incidents and a Reference Archive, the MoPR, TRC and the CoID are able to plan and conduct their transitional justice work effectively The Mapping Team has developed a functional Dataset consisting of several thousand incidents containing an allegation of a serious violation of human rights or international humanitarian law and a Reference Archive consisting of over 25,000 documents.
-90% Civil society organizations strengthened to provide appropriate support to victims and participants to the Commissions.
-Twenty-five national civil society organizations are implementing 17 projects in 31 districts of the country to raise awareness on transitional justice and organize conflict victims for joint advocacy.
-Some new victims are approaching the local authorities for reparations and compensation after attending the TJ awareness 90% events.
+95% Civil society organizations strengthened to provide appropriate support to victims and participants to the Commissions.
+Thirty-two national civil society organizations are implementing 22 projects in 33 districts of the country to raise awareness on transitional justice and organize conflict victims for joint advocacy.
+Some new victims are approaching 90%

+the local authorities for reparations and

+compensation after attending the TJ awareness

+events.